sabnor/zabi-components/README.md

 ## Philosophy

 **Clean & Simple**: No unnecessary complexity, just clean components that focus on what matters most.
 Every component is designed to be intuitive, accessible, and performant.
+We've simplified everything to use modern CSS and minimal JavaScript.

 ## Features